American Institute of Biological Sciences

 The American Institute of Biological Sciences (AIBS) is a nonprofit scientific public charitable organization.
 The organization's mission is to promote the use of science to inform decision-making and advance biology for the benefit of science and society.

 Overview

 AIBS serves as a society of societies.
-It has over 115 member organizations and is headquartered in Herndon, VA.
+It has 98 member organizations and is headquartered in Herndon, VA.
 Its staff work to achieve its mission by publishing the peer-reviewed journal BioScience, providing peer review and advisory support services for funding organizations, providing professional development for scientists and students, advocating for science policy and educating the public about biology.
 AIBS works with like-minded organizations, funding agencies, and nonprofit and for-profit entities to promote the use of science to inform decision-making.

 AIBS is governed by an esteemed Board of Directors and a Council of representatives of its member organizations.

 Background and history

 AIBS was established in 1947 as a part of the National Academy of Sciences.
 The overarching goal was to unify the individuals and organizations that collectively represent the biological sciences, so that the community could address matters of common concern.
 In the 1950s, AIBS became an independent, member-governed, nonprofit 501(c)3 public charity scientific organization.
 In 1962, the National Science Foundation audited the books of IABS and froze assets, eventually leading to AIBS having to pay back nearly $500,000 and institute a program of austerity.
 By the 1970s it appeared to have largely recovered.